takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.97 <br>
+  ・ The loading icon is now displayed while Tools is running in the bagground or performing time-consuming processing. <br>
+  ・ The issue of the "content update is available" notification appearing even after the content has been reloaded has been addressed to reduce the frequency of its occurrence. <br>
+  ・ Fixed an issue where the text indicating that communication with the API failed when playing creative rounds, such as those played by entering a code in the Explore mode or custom (private) lobbies. <br>
+  ・ When the main window is in minimized view during the round loading process and the "Elapsed Time" and "Stage Information" are displayed in the TextA item, the stage information would be "...". has been fixed this time. <br>
+  ・ In conjunction with the Fall Guys version upgrade, changes have been made to the PlayerList platform display and the course search tool to reflect the creation model and creator platform information from the database as needed. <br>
+  ・ The "Open Search Tool" button is now always displayed in conjunction with the renewal of the Course Search Tool.
+(We have made some adjustments so that it does not interfere with the existing behavior.) <br>
+  ・ The SuddenDeath version of OverTime has been changed so that milliseconds are not displayed when OverTime occurs, even if "display external display timer to milliseconds" is set in the database specification. <br>
+  ・ Fixed a problem in which the 15-second countdown was not displayed in some rounds when the 15-second extension method of OverTime occurred and the countdown was not displayed on the game side. <br>
+  ・ When playing a creative round (with the exception of creative rounds played by entering a code in the custom (private) lobby) and the course search tool is open, the API communication was being used twice to retrieve the Tools round settings and the course search tool.
+The communication results used in the round setting can be used in the course search tool as well. <br>
+  ・ Since the thumbnail replacement function was added to the game, most of the replacement programs were stopped and adjustments were made to allow changes to be made separately from the database. <br>
+  ・ The countdown to falling scaffolding has been restored to the game in the logic round of counting fruit, so the display on the Tools side has been stopped, and the border display shown in the Squad survival round will also be stopped while it is displayed. <br>
+  ・ The problem of the timer direction before the start of the round not working correctly on levels with extremely short time limits has been corrected, as the previous fix did not work. <br>
+  ・ Fixed a problem in which the "Elapsed Time" item remained disabled even if the "Log File" checkbox was unchecked in TextA on the Tools settings screen. <br>
+  ・ In the Squad point-earning round, the previous specification for the ranking on SquadList was changed to "If multiple teams finish in a tie, the one with the higher score will have the higher ranking" and the system was changed to "If teams finish in a tie, it will be treated as a tie. <br>
+  ・ The program that "outputs the number of seconds spent between each point" displayed in some point acquisition rounds has been corrected, where the display would not return for a certain period of time after the display time ended. <br>
+  ・ In the course search tool, API-side error messages are now displayed when an error occurs on the API side. <br>
+  ・ In the course search tool, an error code was not displayed when communication was blocked from the API. <br>
+  ・ In the course search tool, a problem was corrected in which completely unrelated level settings were displayed when searching by level_round value. <br>
+  ・ The course search tool now also displays the number of participants in a custom (private) lobby. <br>

   ○ 4.99.96 <br>
   ・ The “Elapsed Time” item displayed in the TextA area can now be used in conjunction with other items (other than log display).
 (The “Elapsed Time” cannot be changed during a round.) <br>